osuosl/timesync/source/usage/administration.rst

-TimeSync lets you choose a subset of time entries based on things like the user that did the work, the project worked on, the date range, etc. All parameters can be done together, to limit a query to only a certain user's time entries on a certain project in a certain week.
+TimeSync lets you choose a subset of time entries based on things like the user that did the work, the project worked on, the date range, etc. All parameters can be used in combination, for example to limit a query to only a certain user's time entries on a certain project in a certain week.

 Projects
 ~~~~~~~~